jburse/jekejeke-samples/jekrun/benchmark/README.md

 - [galery](https://github.com/jburse/jekejeke-samples/tree/master/jekrun/benchmark/galery):
   Results Gallery

-Our machines so far include a Lenovo Ideapad 700, a Lenovo Carbon X1 and a Sony Experia Tablet.
+Our machines so far include a Lenovo Ideapad 700 (4 Cores/8 Hyperthreads) and a Sony Experia Tablet (4 Cores).

 On the non-Android devices we tested Jekejeke Prolog and SWI-Prolog.
-On the Android device we tested Jekejeke Prolog.
+On the Android device we tested only Jekejeke Prolog.

 # Issues and Contributing